NateAlmighty/MinionsOfTheDragon/README.md

 6. Enjoy!

 # V2.1 Patch Notes
 # NOW WITH SAVE FILES!
-Also: Typewriter now live!
+And More!!

+* Finally no longer generically named: Minions of the Dragon is now live!
 * Autosave Added!
 * 9 Optional Save Slots for a Total of 10 Save Files!
 * Typewriter effect added!